Archive 22

 Collective 22

-In 2021, we met during a six-month International Environmental Photography Lab hosted by Native Agency.
-A year later, with the desire to create a space together to build a shared vision, we formed our collective hence the name Collective 22.
+In 2021, we met as select candidates for the International Environmental Photography Lab cohort hosted by Native Agency.
+A year later, four of us formed our collective—hence the name—with the desire to create a space together to build a shared vision.
 We organized virtual monthly meetings to continue the conversation about conservation photography, photography practices and ethics, group exhibitions and offer each other creative reviews and many other forms of support.
-These sessions and workshops focused on building a global narrative about our relationship with nature and the urgent need to honor the efforts to preserve/protect our environment.
+These sessions and workshops focused on building a global narrative about our relationship with nature and the urgent need to honor the efforts to protect our planet.

 Archive 22 is a visual project envisioned by two members Polina Schneider and Céline Haeberly.